Walchshofer/localLLM_guidance/README.md

 Generally speaking the input variables are "query" (the input box) and "resolver" (the output box) if your agent has a guidance resolver variable.

 How to run
 - Download the models.
-For now, they are hard coded in app.oy and you will need to change them to your local path.
+For now, they are hard coded in ./app.py and you will need to change them to your local path.
 - Set your models home directory in app.py
 ```
 MODEL_DIRECTORY = "/home/shazam"